 Menstrual hygiene matters

-The nine modules and tools in Menstrual hygiene matters cover key aspects of menstrual hygiene in different settings, including communities, schools and emergencies.
+Nine modules and toolkits cover key aspects of menstrual hygiene in different settings, including communities, schools and emergencies.

 This comprehensive resource:

 - Brings together examples of good menstrual hygiene practice from around the world